eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

-One of my favorite tricks was the first one he discussed: extracting and forecasting the seasonality of the sales of some product, just by using linear regression (and some other neat but ultimately simple tricks).
+One of my favorite tricks was the first one he discussed: extracting and forecasting the seasonality of sales of some product, just by using linear regression (and some other neat but ultimately simple tricks).

 That's when I started feeling guilty about not really [_grokking_](https://www.merriam-webster.com/dictionary/grok) linear regression.
-It sounds stupid of me to say, but I've never really managed to _really_ understand in any of my studies: the presentation always seemed very canned, each topic coming out like a sardine: packed so close together, but always slipping from your hands whenever you pick them up.
+It sounds stupid for me to say, but I've never really managed to _really_ understand it in any of my studies.
+The presentation always seemed very canned, each topic coming out like a sardine: packed so close together, but always slipping from your hands whenever you pick them up.

-So what I've done is take the time to really dig into the machinery, and explain how all of this linear regression stuff hangs together, trying not to mention any domain-specific names.
+So what I've done is take the time to really dig into the math and explain how all of this linear regression stuff hangs together, trying (and only partially succeeding) not to mention any domain-specific names.
 This post will hopefully be helpful for people who have had some exposure to linear regression before, and some fuzzy recollection of what it might be, but really wants to see how everything fits together.

 There's going to be a fair amount of math (enough to properly explain the gist of linear regression), but I'm really not emphasizing proofs here, and I'll even